TL;DR:

 Open Ad Exchange

 An open ad exchange platform is a virtual marketplace that comprises a repository of listings acquired from various publishers.
 This is the most widespread setup since, as you might’ve figured from the name, it is open.
 That means that anyone can bid on anything.
+The only downside is that, unlike a private marketplace, specific publishers' information will not be revealed to the buyers.

 While this is certainly a notable caveat, on the upside, the open ad exchange receives the most impressions.
 Theoretically, this means publishers have an infinite source of media buyers and a better chance to sell their placements for a higher price.
-However, with the spread of ad fraud and low-quality creatives, open ad exchanges are quite vulnerable and increasingly losing popularity for both the supply and demand sides.
+However, with the spread of ad fraud and low-quality creatives, open ad exchanges are quite vulnerable and are increasingly losing popularity for both the supply and demand sides.

 Open Ad Exchange PROS: